CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 Both IPv4 and IPv6 address families are supported.
 Route maps work on multi-paths; however, the metric setting is based on the best path only.

-To apply a route map to filter route updates from BGP into Zebra, run the following command:
+The following example command applies a route map called routemap1 to filter route updates from BGP into Zebra:

 {{< tabs "50 ">}}